digitalbricklayer/techteapotcom/src/content/posts/open-source-open-warfare/index.md

 The sad thing is that there is a lot in SmartStore.NET to like.
 Wouldn't a better option have been to merge the changes into NOP Commerce so that everybody wins?

 Update: if you are after a .NET based e-commerce system then [Virto Commerce](http://virtocommerce.com/) is worth a look.
-Looks to be maturing qickly.
+Looks to be maturing quickly.